+The present research aimed to study the B.Ed. school internship programme in Gujarat.
 The National Council for Teacher Education in 2014 revised the curriculum of the B.Ed. programme, introducing the new concept of "School Internship" in place of "Practice Teaching" and increasing the duration of the school internship.
 The school internship is considered the core component of the teacher education programme (NEP, 2020).
 Teacher education institutions and schools play crucial roles in implementing the school internship.
 Therefore, the research focused on studying the current practices of school internship in teacher education institutions and schools.